Fourth in a Series: A Call to Action on Oral Health Care, Bringing Dentistry to Children Who Need It

 Aug 8, 2011, 12:00 PM, Posted by Kris Volcheck

 On July 13, the Institute of Medicine released reports calling for expanded access to oral health care.
 In this post, Kris Volcheck, D.D.S., M.B.A., a 2010 Robert Wood Johnson Foundation Community Health Leader, discusses community-specific solutions to oral health care disparities.
 Volcheck is director of the CASS Dental Clinic for the homeless and the Murphy Kids Dental Clinic in Phoenix, Arizona.
-See all the posts in this series.

 Just down the street from the CASS Dental Clinic for the Homeless in Phoenix are four elementary schools, in the very impoverished Murphy school district.
 Although this is the urban core, it might as well be rural America.
 The families in these neighborhoods live on minimal incomes and don’t have transportation, making everything a long distance hike – grocery stores with fresh produce, medical centers and, not surprisingly, dentists.
 When basic health care is secondary to just surviving, oral health care falls by the wayside.